-At NUI Galway research staff on full-time research contracts can teach up to 50 hours per annum for the purpose of continuing professional development (as per Appendix 1: Researcher Competencies and Roles).
+At University of Galway research staff on full-time research contracts can teach up to 50 hours per annum for the purpose of continuing professional development (as per Appendix 1: Researcher Competencies and Roles).
 Teaching can include tutoring, supervising others, course preparation, course delivery, seminars and workshops.

 Schools/Colleges have policies in place to ensure that those delivering courses are qualified to do so.
 Research staff must have a recommendation from their PI to the head of school, with accompanying CV/portfolio, outlining their key teaching and research interests and skills.
 Some funding agencies prohibit carrying out any work other than the research specified in the contract, so you may need to check with funder/PI.
 It is also possible that teaching within your discipline may not be available.
 In this case you could consider enquiring about teaching/training opportunities with other disciplines, the Centre for Adult Learning and Professional Development, the Library or the Researcher Development Centre.
-There is also a growing interest in online and blended learning programmes for the purposes of upskilling and professional development and in this regard, the Centre for Adult Learning and Professional Development are seeking content development experts who may contribute to programmes which align with the Universities research interests and future skills needs.
-Check out the Centre's website for further details on the courses that they offer.
+There is also a growing interest in online and blended learning programmes for the purposes of upskilling and professional development and in this regard, the Centre for Adult